columbusjs/columbusjs.github.io/_posts/2017-02-15-no-meeting.markdown

 title: "No Meeting"
 ---

-Due to a last minute speaker cancellation, there will be no meeting this month.
+Due to a last minute cancellation, there will be no meeting this month.